 17 Natural experiments

 In this part of the book, we explore a number of issues related to drawing causal inferences from data.
 Many treatments of this topic dive directly into methods, such as instrumental variables or regression discontinuity design.
-But here we have consciously chosen to start with the benchmark setting of randomized experiments and gradually build up to settings where statistical methods may (subject to features of the settings) support the drawing of credible causal inferences.
+Here we have consciously chosen to start with the benchmark setting of randomized experiments and gradually build up to settings where statistical methods may (subject to features of the settings) support credible causal inferences.
 We believe that carefully thinking about a hypothetical randomized experiment and conjectured causal mechanisms sharpens the thinking needed to successfully bring statistical analyses to bear on problems of causal inference.

 Tip

 The code in this chapter uses the packages listed below.
 For instructions on how to set up your computer to use the code found in this book, see Section 1.2.
-Quarto templates for the exercises below are available at https://github.com/iangow/far_templates.
+Quarto templates for the exercises below are available on GitHub.

 17.1 Randomized experiments